lilithgannone/ics385spring2026/week8/IntegratedCampusDashboard/README.md

 - Data Integration: Combine local JSON course data with live API responses
   - Yes: Local JSON course data is loaded and merged into the same dashboard alongside live API widgets.
 The export feature includes courses, weather, jokes, and timestamp.
 - Real-time Updates: Automatic refresh of weather data and manual joke refresh
-  - Yes: 10 minute weather auto-refresh timer.
+  - Yes: 10-minute weather auto-refresh timer.
 Users can manually refresh weather data or change the refresh interval in settings.
 Jokes can be manually refreshed.
 Last update times visable on UI.
 Required Functionality
 - Course Management: Full CRUD operations from previous assignment
   - Yes: Create, Read, Update, and Delete functions.
 - Weather Display: Current weather for Kahului with refresh capability
-  - Yes: Visable and refreshable.
+  - Yes: Visible and refreshable.
 - Joke Integration: Both programming jokes (JokeAPI) and Chuck Norris facts (RapidAPI)
   - Yes: Both integrated and refreshable.
 - Dashboard Statistics: Real-time stats combining course data and API status
-  - Yes: Real time stats and API status visable on UI.
+  - Yes: Real-time stats and API status visible on UI.
 - API Key Management: Secure setup and validation of API credentials
   - Yes: users manually input their API keys.
 If there is an error, they will get an error message on the portion of the UI displaying the affected data, but the fallback data will still dsiplay.
 - Error Recovery: Graceful degradation when APIs are unavailable